erdnj/InstaStoryViewExample/README.md

-## Unproblematic Downside
+## ~~Unproblematic Downside~~ Has Resolved

-* When you pretend to swipe from the current story to another story without lifting the finger and return to the current story, the current story stays in a paused state.
+* ~~When you pretend to swipe from the current story to another story without lifting the finger and return to the current story, the current story stays in a paused state.
 If you press and pull the finger back, the story continues.
 Or you can click right or left to go back and forth.
-It is a situation that I do not want to happen, but it does not cause any problems to the user.
+It is a situation that I do not want to happen, but it does not cause any problems to the user.~~
+* Demo videos are old ones.

 <br />